Last updated on April 13th, 2026 at 09:50 am

 -

 Biotin and Other B-Vitamins: Deficiencies in biotin, B5, or B12 may lead to thinning hair.
-Since you’re taking a B-50 supplement, this is likely covered unless absorption is impaired.
+Since you’re taking a B-50 Complex supplement, this is likely covered unless absorption is impaired.

 4. Hormonal Fluctuations